-IMPORTANT: To receive the 10-Year Parts Limited Warranty, online registration must be completed within 60 days of installation.
+To receive the 10-Year Parts Limited Warranty for Amana branded products, online registration must be completed within 60 days of installation.
 Online registration is not required in California or Quebec.
-Complete warranty details available from your local dealer or, for Goodman® brand products, visit www.goodmanmfg.com, and for Amana® brand products, visit www.amana-hac.com.
+Full warranty details available at www.amana-hac.com.